Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 The costs to compensate ranchers have exceeded what’s available from the state wolf compensation fund.
 CPW paid out more than $600,000 in claims for wolf impacts in 2024, with some claims denied or reduced.

-Last December, the Colorado Cattlemen’s Association asked CPW to keep the Copper Creek pack in the sanctuary, a plea that fell on deaf ears.
+Last December, the Colorado Cattlemen’s Association asked CPW to keep the Copper Creek pack in the sanctuary.
+The state rejected that plea.

 On July 5, the Holy Cross Cattlemen’s Association asked for a permit to take out the Copper Creek pack.
 CPW denied that permit, claiming that killing the yearling in May would change the pack’s behavior.